speeeee/esoteric/README.md

 # On hiatus

+## LM

+An experimental language based off of the idea of giving the user the ability to delay evaluation.
+The project will probably be reworked into a new language later.

 ## Rstk
-A somewhat serious stack-based language targetting C++.
+A somewhat serious stack-based language targetting C++.  ulang acts as a successor to Rstk.
 More info soon.